-A partnership firm of business organization suffers from the following limitations.
+A partnership firm of Indian business organizations suffers from the following limitations.

 - Unlimited liability: Partners are liable to repay debts even from their personal resources in case the business assets are to sufficient to meet its debts.
 The liability of partners is both joint and several which may prove to

 - Be a drawback for those partners who have greater personal wealth.
 They will have to repay the entire debt in case the other partners are unable to do

 - Limited resources: There is a restriction on the number of partners, and hence contribution in terms of capital investment is usually not sufficient to support large scale business operations.
 As a result, partnership firms face problems in expansion beyond a certain size.

 - Possibility of conflicts: Partnership is run by a group of persons wherein decision making authority is shared.
 Difference in opinion o some issues may lead to disputes between partners.
 Further, decisions of one partner are binding on other partners.
 Thus an unwise decision by some one may result in financial ruin for all others.
 In case a partner desires to leave the firm, this can result in termination of partnership as there is a restriction on transfer of ownership.

 - Lack of continuity: Partnership comes to an end with the death, retirement, insolvency or lunacy of any partner.
 It may result in lack of continuity.
 However, the remaining partners can enter into a fresh agreement and continue to run the business.